 The portfolio liquidation process can be similarly affected by market liquidity conditions and the volume of trading activity at GW&K, particularly for Municipal Bond accounts.
 Generally, GW&K may take up to two weeks or more to complete a full or partial liquidation request for a client account, as GW&K determines what it believes are the most reasonable opportunities to sell each security.
 In cases when clients instruct GW&K to liquidate an account more quickly, the proceeds realized from the liquidation may be adversely impacted by GW&K having less time to sell the securities, particularly in periods of market stress, volatility or lower liquidity.
 The portfolio liquidation process for a particular client account may take longer in periods of significant market stress, volatility or lower liquidity, and the proceeds realized may be adversely impacted by these conditions as well.
+In addition, during the portfolio construction process (upon funding or contributing to an account) or the portfolio liquidation process (upon a partial or complete redemption), the buying or selling of smaller "odd lot" positions may further impact the performance and valuation of the account.
+In a liquidation process, this may cause the actual aggregate value of the cash proceeds realized from the selling of the securities to be lower than the market value of the individual securities within the account as calculated by an independent third-party pricing service, such as the services retained by GW&K and client custodians to provide daily valuations for the securities held in an account.
+This is particularly true with respect to fixed income accounts, where the actual value that may be realized from "odd lot" positions may vary.
+More information on odd lots and the third-party pricing services is provided below.

 Clients may also occasionally instruct GW&K to liquidate securities contributed to the account by the client on an in-kind basis for cash distribution to the client.
 In such instances, the client would incur GW&K's investment management fee (and wealth advisory fee, where applicable) for the account as well as transaction costs related to the liquidation.
 In addition, the proceeds realized in these cases may be adversely impacted by market conditions, the liquidity of the securities being sold and the other factors described above.

 As described above, certain GW&K clients may either partially or fully fund a new account with in-kind securities, such as by transferring stocks, bonds or other securities that were previously managed by another investment management firm.
 With respect to Municipal Bonds that a client has contributed in-kind, GW&K maintains policies and procedures for the valuation of such securities, under which GW&K typically seeks multiple bids from third-party broker/dealers to establish an initial valuation for bonds received in-kind that are not already held by other GW&K clients.
-Once the client account is open, GW&K then typically uses valuations provided by recognized third-party pricing services for these securities going forward.
-The bids received from broker/dealers may differ from the prices realized when GW&K subsequently sells the bonds, and may also differ from the valuations provided by the third-party pricing services are assigning a different value to the bonds at a particular time.
+Once the client account is open, GW&K then typically uses valuations provided by third-party pricing services for these securities going forward.
+The bids received from broker/dealers may differ from the prices realized when GW&K subsequently sells the bonds, and may also differ from the valuations provided by the third-party pricing services, because of normal market movements in the bonds, or because broker/dealers and pricing services are assigning a different value to the bonds at a particular time.
+As described above, this variability is particularly true for "odd lot" positions.